supercollider/supercollider.github.io/development/building-beagleboneblack.md

 sort_order: 3
 ---

-Compiling SC master natively on Beaglebone Black Debian Jessie ==
+Compiling SC natively on Beaglebone Black Debian Stretch ==

-NOTE: the whole process takes about 1.5h.
+note: this is for compiling and running supercollider 3.9 (sclang+scsynth) including the sc3-plugins under **debian stretch**. it does not include qt nor the ide. for compiling the full scide adapt the instructions found [here](http://supercollider.github.io/development/building-raspberrypi).

 requirements
 --
-* beaglebone black
+* beaglebone black (or any of the variants green, blue, industrial, pocket...)
-* sd card with [bone-debian-8.4-console-armhf-2016-05-01-2gb.img](http://elinux.org/Beagleboard:BeagleBoneBlack_Debian) or newer jessie
+* sd card with [stretch iot](http://beagleboard.org/latest-images) or [stretch console](https://elinux.org/Beagleboard:BeagleBoneBlack_Debian). the console version is minimal and recommended. the instructions also work under the [stretch lxqt](http://beagleboard.org/latest-images) desktop version.
 * router with ethernet internet connection for the bbb
 * laptop connected to same network as the bbb
-* optional: usb soundcard with headphones or speakers connected
+* usb soundcard with headphones or speakers connected

 step1 (hardware setup)
 --